 What Benefits Does Hawaii's Disability Program Offer?

 The Hawaii disability program offers supplementation of income up to 58% of your average weekly income or the maximum weekly benefit, which is $632.
-That average is figured off of 14 consecutive weeks of pay.
+That average is calculated for 14 consecutive weeks of pay.

 Keep in mind that this state disability program is temporary disability insurance and does not accommodate a long-term disability.
 As a result, a maximum of 26 weeks of benefits is allowed under the Hawaii disability program.